 Oracle Database can allocate temporary segments for temporary tables and their indexes.

 Temporary tables hold data that exists only for the duration of a transaction or session.
 Each session accesses only the extents allocated for itself and cannot access extents allocated for other sessions.

-Oracle Database allocates segments for a temporary table when the first
+Oracle Database allocates segments for a global temporary table when the first

-INSERT into that table occurs.
+INSERT into the table occurs, and for a private temporary table only when needed.
 The insertion can occur explicitly or because of

 A temporary tablespace of the current user allocates segments for a temporary table.
 For example, the temporary tablespace assigned to

 temp1 and the temporary tablespace assigned to

 Oracle Database maintains records of the actions of transactions, collectively known as undo data.